-The data file consists of 60 measurements that can be displayed by hist(corg)
+The data file contains 60 measurements that can be displayed by

 '''

-plot(corg,zeros(1,length(corg)),'o')
+plot(corg, zeros(1, length(corg)), 'o')

 '''

-This graph demonstrates some of the characteristics of the data.
+This graph shows some of the characteristics of the data.
 The organic carbon content of the samples range between 9 and 15 wt%.
 Most data cluster between 12 and 13 wt%.
 Values below 10 and above 14 are rare.
-While this kind of representation of the data has its advantages, univariate data are generally displayed as histograms:
+While this kind of representation of the data has its advantages, univariate data are generally displayed as histograms.